-At EI Design, we have been crafting gamification for serious learning (corporate learning) for over two years now.
+At EI, we have been crafting gamification for serious learning (corporate learning) for over two years now.
 We now see a maturing in corporates’ understanding of its true potential and how a well-crafted gamification solution can create the right learning impact.
 Today, gamification is poised to impact corporate learning.
 It is more than a buzz and is steadily gaining momentum on account of increase in adoption of mobile learning or mLearning and significant numbers of millennial learners in the overall learner demographics that are asking for it.

 Ways In Which Gamification Impacts Corporate Learning